who -r . run-level 3 Jan 19 21:14 3 0 S

 S indicates single user mode booted to local console only with root FC (RO) mounted

-s indicates same as S only current terminal acts as system console.
+s indicates the same as S only current terminal acts as system console.

 1 indicates single-user mode with local FS (RW) mounted

 2 indicates multi-user state with CDE launched

-3 indicates same as 2 but with NFS
+3 indicates the same as 2 but with NFS

 4 indicates GUI (here VUE started instead of CDE)

-5,6 indicates reserved state and not yet defined in kernel code.
+5,6 indicates reserved to state and not yet defined in kernel code.